fvilarinho/hydrolix-demo/README.md

 - `MacOS - Catalina or later` or
 - `MS-Windows 10 or later with WSL2`

-Please check the settings section below to know how to customize the provisioning.
+Please check the section [Settings and Scripts](#4-settings-and-scripts)  below to know how to customize the provisioning.
 You'll also need to define the credentials of Akamai Connected Cloud.
-Please check how to in the Other resources section at the end of this document.
+Please check the section [Other resources](#5-other-resources) at the end of this document to know how to.

-### To deploy / undeploy
+### To Deploy / Undeploy
 After the credentials and settings were defined, just execute the shell script `deploy.sh` to start the provisioning.
 To deprovison, execute the shell script `undeploy.sh`.

 The provisioning state will be stored in Akamai Object Storage.
 To set the storage definition, please edit the file `iac/main.tf` and modify the section backend with your values.

-### To access
+### To Access
 To access the Hydrolix UI, just open your browser and type the URL: `[http|https]://<hydrolix-prefix>.<domain>` and to access the Grafana UI, just open your browser and type the URL: `[http|https]://<grafana-prefix>.<domain>`.

 The

-## 4. Settings
+## 4. Settings and Scripts
 If you want to customize the stack by yourself, just edit the following files:
 - `etc/grafana/ingress.conf`: Defines the Grafana ingress settings (Created on provisioning).
 - `etc/grafana/resources/*`: Stores the Grafana resources (Dashboards, Datasources, etc.).